Citizenship Amendment Bill: Kabul Sikhs trying for citizenship for over two decades

 Manohar Singh, said, "In our own country, we are not counted as Indians.
 This is our tragedy.
 We've been trying for citizenship since 20-25 yrs.
 I request all parties to support in passing the bill."

 It has been a long wait of up to 40 years for thousands of Hindu and Sikh refugees from Afghanistan but now they can finally look forward to grant of Indian citizenship.
-The Bill seeks to facilitate acquisition of citizenship by six identified minority communities namely Hindus, Sikhs, Jains, Buddhists, Christians and Parsis from Afghanistan, Pakistan and Bangladesh who came to India before December 31, 2014.
+The Bill seeks to facilitate the acquisition of citizenship by six identified minority communities namely Hindus, Sikhs, Jains, Buddhists, Christians and Parsis from Afghanistan, Pakistan and Bangladesh who came to India before December 31, 2014.

 The Bill makes illegal migrants eligible for citizenship on the basis of religion.
 This may violate Article 14 of the Constitution which guarantees right to equality.
 The Bill allows cancellation of OCI registration for violation of any law.
 This is a wide ground that may cover a range of violations, including minor offences (eg. parking in a no parking zone).